Skip to content

 What Medicare Part C Actually Covers

-Medicare Advantage plans must cover all medically necessary services covered under Medicare Part A and Part B. This includes inpatient hospital care, skilled nursing facility care following hospital stays, outpatient physician services, diagnostic testing, emergency room care, preventive screenings, durable medical equipment, and many forms of outpatient therapy services.
+Medicare Advantage plans are legally required to cover all medically necessary services covered under Medicare Part A and Part B. Part A coverage includes inpatient hospital care, skilled nursing facility stays following qualifying hospitalizations, hospice care, and some home health services.
+Part B coverage includes outpatient physician services, specialist visits, diagnostic testing including laboratory work and imaging, emergency room and urgent care services, preventive screenings and vaccinations, durable medical equipment, and outpatient therapy services including physical, occupational, and speech therapy.

 Understanding Medicare Advantage Provider Networks